nemarvin/nemarvin.github.io/aboutme.md

 title: "About Me"
 ---

-I am a historian of the French colonial world in the eighteenth and early nineteenth centuries.
-My work investigates how slavery & resistance, race & religion, structured life in various spaces across the empire.
+I am a historian of the French Creole world in the eighteenth and early nineteenth centuries.
+My work investigates how slavery & resistance, race & religion, shaped life and society in spaces across that world.
 My first book traces developments in the politics of race on Réunion before and during the era of the French and Haitian Revolutions.
-My second project examines the dynamics between Catholic missionary clergy and the people they enslaved across the Caribbean and the Mascarenes.
+My second project explores the complex dynamics between Catholic missionary clergy and the people they enslaved across the Caribbean and the Mascarenes.

 I teach history at the University of Arkansas at Little Rock.<div style="max-width: 600px; margin: 2rem auto;">
   <img src="{{ site.baseurl }}/fotoreminismaller.jpg" alt="National River Park, Arkansas" style="width: 100%; height: auto; display: block; margin-bottom: 1rem;">